Eric is an amateur birder and photographer who is amazed by the natural world just about every day.

-Chickadee pairs will nest in holes in trees, either made by the birds themselves or left over from some other animal such as a woodpecker.
+Chickadee pairs will nest in holes in trees, either made by the birds themselves or leftover from some other animal such as a woodpecker.
 These nests can be fairly high off the ground, some twenty feet or more, making them tough for predators to get to.
-Though the male may help with the hollowing of the nesting space (if necessary), the female alone constructs the nest.
+Though the male may help hollow the nesting space (if necessary), the female alone constructs the nest.

-Breeding occurs once per year in the late spring or early summer, and results in a clutch of half a dozen or more eggs.
+Breeding occurs once per year in the late spring or early summer, resulting in a clutch of half a dozen or more eggs.
 The female will tend to the eggs as the male hunts for food and brings it back to her.

-Witnessing this metamorphosis from downy-feathered fledgling to self-sufficient adult over the course of a several weeks is one of the greatest rewards of observing birds in your backyard!
+Witnessing this metamorphosis from a downy-feathered fledgling to a self-sufficient adult over the course of several weeks is one of the greatest rewards of observing birds in your backyard!

 Range and Relatives

 With a range from east coast to west in the northern United States and Canada, the Chickadee is a fairly abundant species.
-But in some areas of the country a difference in habitat has resulted in a slightly different species.
-These cousins are very similar to the in both appearance and behavior, and in some areas the two species mingle.
+But in some areas of the country, a difference in habitat has resulted in a slightly different species.
+These cousins are very similar in both appearance and behavior, and in some areas, two species mingle.

 Black-capped Chickadee relatives include:

-- Mountain Chickadee: Occupies the western regions of the United States, and some areas its territory overlaps with the Black-capped’s.
+- Mountain Chickadee: Occupies the western regions of the United States, and in some areas, its territory overlaps with the Black-capped’s.